antoniocampos13/antoniocampos13.github.io/content/articles/SQL/2020_10_12_Working_Data_CGC_Part2.md

 In this part I:

-* Demonstrated how Python can be used to create dataframes larger-than-memory with `dask` module;
+* Demonstrated how Python can be used to create data frames larger-than-memory with `dask` module;
 * Demonstrated how to connect Python to PostgreSQL databases with `psycopg2` and `sqlalchemy` modules;
 * Demonstrated simple `LEFT JOIN` operation to link gene counts to individual cases of prostate cancer.